 Sending an email to a potential candidate is easy.
 The hard part is getting them to read it.
-Long or complex messages can be thrown into the Trash.
+Long or complex messages often find their way into the Trash.
 Keep them short and simple so that candidates can read your email.
-Due to the flood of emails every day, passive candidates are more likely to read messages that can be scanned faster than messages that look like short novels.
+Due to the flood of emails every day, only easy to read messages normally get to the attention of passive candidates.
 As a rule of thumb when writing an email to a candidate, the subject should be no more than 35 characters and the body of the email should be no more than 4-6 sentences.
 It can take some time to compose a powerful and concise message.
 But if you find one that works, save it and use it again when contacting other candidates.

 Utilizing Talent Pool